 PM Modi-Shah meet, strategy post May 31 on discussion table

-New Delhi, May 29: A day after speaking with the Chief Ministers, Union Home Minister is meeting with Prime Minister Narendra modi ahead of the lockdown coming to an end on May 31.
+New Delhi, May 29: A day after speaking with the Chief Ministers, Union Home Minister is meeting with Prime Minister Narendra Modi ahead of the lockdown coming to an end on May 31.

 During the meeting, both leaders are expected to discuss the strategy post May 31.
 Shah would convey in detail the opinion of the Chief Ministers, with whom he had met on Thursday.